 2. Find an island

-Just off the Cairns coast, Green Island and Fitzroy Island are two of the most popular islands to experience the Great Barrier Reef and easily accessible as a day trip.
+Just off the Cairns coast, Green Island and Fitzroy Island are two of the most popular Great Barrier Reef islands and easily accessible as a day trip.
 Grab a snorkel and dive right in with sheltered snorkelling right off the beach.
 For the ultimate in pristine islands, Lizard Island is a spectacular haven of seclusion and relaxation.
-Stay at the ultra-luxe Lizard Island Resort with its' 24 private beaches, plus direct access to some of the Great Barrier Reef's most epic snorkelling and diving sites.
+Stay at the ultra-luxe Lizard Island Resort with its 24 private beaches, plus direct access to some of the Great Barrier Reef's most epic snorkelling and diving sites.

 3. Take a trip to the Tablelands

 Inland from Cairns, the Atherton Tablelands is an area where the locals go to picnic, camp, swim and bushwalk.
 You'll find waterfalls, volcanic lakes, rock wallabies, wetlands, historic villages and maybe even a platypus or two.
 Plan your day around a tasty lunch at Lake Barrine, Mareeba or Yungaburra.
 You can also glide meters above the rainforest canopy on the Skyrail Rainforest Cableway up to the Tablelands town of Kuranda.